 Rethink Your Appliance List

-If you think your power consumption needs are higher than you can afford, cutting down on power hungry appliances is a good way to bring the wattage requirements down.
-For instance, you can slash out the induction cooker and opt to use a propane cooker or get rid of a coffee maker to give yourself some headroom.
+If you think your power consumption needs are higher than you can afford, cutting down on power-hungry appliances is a good way to bring the wattage requirements down.
+For instance, you can slash out the induction cooker and opt to use a propane cooker and a propane fridge or get rid of a coffee maker to give yourself some headroom.

 Always think of devices that consume bulk instantaneous power and look for ways to replace or use them less often.

 Find a Way to Charge from Your RV’s Alternator

 If you drive around a lot, you should consider tapping into your RV’s alternator for some extra juice.
 The additional power generated can boost your battery bank or even a solar generator during winter or on cloudy days.
 There are different ways to do this without draining your starter battery or damaging the alternator.